Vitex lucens: Description

+Leaves

 The dark green glossy leaves of pūriri are palmate with usually 5 leaflets, or sometimes three.
 The lowest two leaflets are smaller than the other three.
 The leaflets have domatia, little pockets where the mid vein and branching veins meet, which can house arthropods.
 The underside and veins are a lighter green.
 Seedling leaves are much more delicate and a lighter green with serrations along the edge.
-Seedling pūriri can be confused with seedlings of the kohekohe, or Dysoxylum spectabile; the most obvious difference is that pūriri leaflets originate from one point, whereas kohekohe leaflets are spread along the stalk.
+Seedling pūriri can be confused with seedlings of the kohekohe; the most obvious difference is that pūriri leaflets originate from one point, whereas kohekohe leaflets are spread along the stalk.
 The branches of pūriri, especially the young ones, are square in cross-section.

+Flowers

 Pūriri is one of the few native trees with large colourful flowers.
-Many plants in New Zealand have white or green flowers.
 The tubular flowers of the pūriri look rather like snapdragon flowers and can range from fluorescent pink to dark red, rose pink (most common) or sometimes even to a white flower with a yellow or pink blush.
-The bright colour, the tube shape, copious nectar production and the hairs at the base of the flower tube all point towards birds pollinating this flower (the hairs stop insects from stealing the nectar).
+The bright colour, the tube shape, copious nectar production and the hairs at the base of the flower tube all support birds pollinating this flower (the hairs stop insects from stealing the nectar).
 On the New Zealand mainland there is often plenty of nectar in the flowers because there aren't enough birds to eat all the nectar produced by the tree.

 The flower has 4 lobes (made of 2 petals), 4 long stamen (the male part of the flower) and the style grows to be as long as the stamen after the pollen has shed.
 It is interesting to see how the flowers open.
 The petals overlap each other in the bud form.
 The growing stamen push the petals open.
 When the flower is fully open the style starts growing and reaches its full length just after the anthers on the stamen have shed all the pollen.
 The flowers occur in loose clusters of up to 12 flowers per cluster.

-Some flowers can be found on the pūriri all year round, though it does flower most heavily over winter.
-Ripe fruit can also be found all year round, but is more common over the summer.
+Some flowers can be found on the pūriri all year round, although it flowers most heavily over winter.
+Ripe fruit can be found all year round, but is more common over the summer.
 Pūriri is a very important tree for native birds in the top half of the North Island because it provides a constant year-round food supply.
 Flowers and fruit are carried at the tips of the branches.